-Can Squarespace dodge the direct listing value trap? – TechCrunch
+Can Squarespace dodge the direct-listing value trap? – TechCrunch

 Read it every morning on Extra Crunch or get The Exchange newsletter every Saturday.

 The company’s reference price, however, is just that: a reference.
 It doesn’t mean that much.
 As we’ve seen from other notable direct listings, a company’s opening price does not necessarily align with its formal reference price.
-Until Squarespace opens, whether or not it will be valued at a discount to its final private price is unclear.
+Until Squarespace opens, whether it will be valued at a discount to its final private price is unclear.

 While the benefits of a direct listing are understood, the post-listing performance for well-known direct listings is less obvious.
-Indeed, Coinbase is currently under its reference price after starting its life as a public company at a far-richer figure, and Spotify’s share price is middling at best compared to its 2018-era direct listing reference price.
+Indeed, Coinbase is currently under its reference price after starting its life as a public company at a far-richer figure, and Spotify’s share price is middling at best compared to its 2018-era direct-listing reference price.

 This morning, we’re going over Squarespace’s recently disclosed Q2 and full-2021 guidance.
 Then we’ll ask how its expectations compare to its reference price-defined pre-trading valuation.
 Finally, we’ll set some stakes in the ground regarding historical direct-listing results and what we might expect from the company as it adds a third set of data to our quiver.